Get this deal! Call now.

 Yes, either at the time of purchase or anytime after through a third-party provider.

 They can be.
-If your vehicle is out of warranty and you want to avoid surprise repair costs, a VSC can provide financial protection and perks like towing and rental coverage.
+If your vehicle is out of warranty and you want to avoid surprise repair costs, a vehicle service contract can provide financial protection and perks like towing and rental coverage.

 Your best option ultimately depends on your needs, budget, and details surrounding your vehicle.
 If you’re buying a new car, then the manufacturer’s auto warranty should cover repair expenses for the first few years of ownership.
 If you own a used car, you can purchase a vehicle service contract through a third party at any time.
 Research sellers and pick the plan that best fits your needs and budget.

 Research providers, compare quotes, and read customer reviews before signing anything.
 Auto warranties come with new or certified used cars.
 Vehicle service contracts are purchased separately and can extend protection once factory coverage ends.
-If your car is older or sees frequent repairs, a VSC can be a smart way to reduce your out-of-pocket costs.
+If your car is older or sees frequent repairs, a vehicle service contract can be a smart way to reduce your out-of-pocket costs.